 This haunting of a family, in particular, their daughter, takes place in a Derrygonnelly farmhouse.
 Located just outside Enniskillen in County Fermanagh the events took place in the late 19th Century.

 Farmhouses around the 19th Century in Ireland typically consisted of a living room, which would have also been used as a kitchen, and two rooms off to the side which would have been bedrooms divided out among the family.

-Of course there would have been no such thing as electricity and if you were lucky oil lamps would have been the order of the day.
-All cooking and heat would have come from a large open fire burning mainly wood and turf, the latter being dug in the summer and stored away for the colder months.
+Of course, there would have been no such thing as electricity.
+If you were lucky oil lamps would have been the order of the day.
+All cooking and heat would have come from a large open fire burning mainly wood and turf.

-This farmhouse consisted of the farmer who was widowed (mortality was very high in Ireland around this time), his son and four daughters.
-The eldest of these children was Maggie who was around twenty when the haunting started and they seemed to centre on her.
+This farmhouse consisted of the farmer, who was widowed, his son, and four daughters.
+The eldest of these children was Maggie who was around twenty when the haunting started and they seemed to center on her.

 Stories of haunted farmhouses are two a penny in Ireland but what makes this one unique is not the haunting but the fact that it was investigated by some high-powered ghost watchers, including Sir William Barrett, a former president of the Society for Psychical Research (SPR) and also a distinguished scientist and Fellow of the Royal Society.